azhx/blagoblag/content/drafts/notes-fuzzing-imagemagick-graphicsmagick.rst

 **Automated** OSS-Fuzz automatically files tickets for each bug it finds, and tracks when they are fixed.
-This means crashers never slip through the cracks and reproducers never get lost; the issue tracker always knows the state of every bug its encountered.
+This means crashers never slip through the cracks and reproducers never get lost; the issue tracker always knows the state of every bug it has encountered.
 It can also easily catch if a bug regresses.

 **MSAN** Most fuzzing these days happens with ASAN, which means things like use-after-free and buffer-overflows are caught.
 However, ASAN doesn't catch use